 As our technological capabilities increase, so does our capacity to create and utilize AI that can generate music, images, and other forms of art.
 However, the question remains: is this truly a new form of creativity, or is it merely imitation?
 Let’s delve into this topic and find out.

-A lire aussi : What role does AI play in personalized healthcare?
+A voir aussi : What role does AI play in personalized healthcare?

 Artificial intelligence has seen a surge in its creative capabilities over the past decade.
 By using generative tools and algorithms, AI can create unique, never-before-seen images and music compositions.
 However, the creation process often starts from data input by humans.